What to Expect From Your Free Beginner Starter Session

 3) You should leave with a next-step plan

-The best first lessons end with practical recommendations: lesson length, preferred format, likely focus areas, and what progress should look like over the next several weeks.
+The best starter sessions end with practical recommendations: lesson length, preferred format, likely focus areas, and what progress should look like over the next several weeks.

 That clarity helps families and adult learners make confident decisions instead of guessing.